2024–25 North Carolina A&T Aggies women's basketball team

-The 2024–25 North Carolina A&T Aggies women's basketball team represents North Carolina A&T State University during the 2024–25 NCAA Division I women's basketball season.
-The Lancers, led by 13th-year head coach Tarrell Robinson, play their home games at the Corbett Sports Center in Greensboro, North Carolina as members of the Coastal Athletic Association.
+The 2024–25 North Carolina A&T Aggies women's basketball team represented North Carolina A&T State University during the 2024–25 NCAA Division I women's basketball season.
+The Lancers, led by 13th-year head coach Tarrell Robinson, played their home games at the Corbett Sports Center in Greensboro, North Carolina as members of the Coastal Athletic Association.

 Previous season

 The Aggies finished the 2023–24 season 22–12, 13–5 in CAA play, to finish in a tie for third place.
 They defeated Hofstra, before falling to top-seeded Stony Brook in the semifinals of the CAA tournament.
 They received an at-large bid into the WNIT, where they would defeat UNC Greensboro in the first round, and Old Dominion in the second round, before falling to Troy in the Super 16.